Judicial Redress Act

 Plaintiffs filed a putative class action against Avis Budget Car Rental LLC for allegedly violating the FCRA by using consumer reports to make employment decisions without giving the prospective employees sufficient notification.

-Plaintiffs filed a putative class action against The Hertz Corp. for allegedly violating the FCRA by failing to properly warn applicants that it would obtain a consumer report on the individual during the hiring process.
+Plaintiffs filed a putative class action against The Hertz Corp. for allegedly violating the FCRA by failing to properly warn candidates that it would obtain a consumer report on the individual during the hiring process.

 Sony Data Breach